What was the Court of Chancery

 At times before statute law, that is the law as determined by Acts of Parliament, was fully functional, one recourse to justice to was to petition the King.
 If one man felt he had suffered an injustice from another or when two men could not come to agreement, then petitioning the King to provide an equitable solution was a sensible way to resolve the problem

-Many of the disputes dealt with by the Court of Chancery related to such matters as land and property ownership, marriage settlements, inheritance and wills, trusts, debts, apprenticeships, etc. The records of the disputes are of course a valuable resource for the family historian, especially as often disputes were between several members of the same family.
+Many of the disputes dealt with by the Court of Chancery related to such matters as land and property ownership, marriage settlements, inheritance and wills, trusts, debts, apprenticeships, etc. The records of the disputes are of course a valuable resource for the family historian, especially as disputes were often between several members of the same family.

 Searching Chancery records is not always easy since records were filed not by suit but by the type of record.